Traffic and air quality

 On page 22, this issue of Wiltshire Life carried an article on air quality in Bradford-on-Avon, Calne, Devizes, Marlborough, Salisbury and Westbury.
 The article included an interview with Simon Kay of the Preservation Trust.

-Our strategy is to focus on addressing traffic congestion.
+The group's strategy is to focus on addressing traffic congestion.
 This is the main cause of air pollution and negatively-impacts many other aspects of town life.
 A one-way system could be a cost-effective way to alleviate the impact of traffic congestion and is supported by many in the town.
 Vehicle engines are most polluting when idling and reducing traffic jams will reduce the number of cars sitting with idling engines.
 It would also allow pavements to be widened and make more on-street parking available.

 The air monitoring station near the junction of Market Street, Masons Lane and Newtown measures two key pollutants: fine particulates and nitrogen oxides.
 The data can be accessed online here.